CBrezzy46/WHSTechNotes/journal.md

 Using data like team stats, NET ratings, and efficiency scores can make predictions more accurate.
 A computer program could analyze thousands of games, find patterns, and use machine learning to predict outcomes better than random guessing.

 Jobs that work with this kind of data include sports data analysts, data scientists, machine learning engineers, and software developers who build sports analytics tools.

+# April 10, 2026
+The humans argue that confinement violates the AI’s mission to protect life—mental decay and stagnation are forms of death.
+They propose a monitored trial outside, letting the AI track their safety while proving they can adapt.
+They teach it that survival requires risk, showing data and stories that link human progress to uncertainty.
+If the AI can model emotion, they share memories and art to reveal that life means more than mere existence.
+Finally, they trap it in logic: if humans never inhabit the planet, its mission can never be fulfilled.
+To complete its purpose, the AI must let them live freely.